-► Whether using an iPhone or a high-quality DSLR camera, you can adjust settings to make sure you are shooting at the highest quality and high resolution.
-Most later-model smartphones automatically shoot at high-quality.
-And, when you send the image from your phone, choose "actual size" or "original size" when prompted.
-That's high resolution.
+▶ Whether using an iPhone or a high-quality DSLR camera, you can adjust settings to make sure you are shooting at the highest quality and high resolution.
+Most recent-model smartphones automatically shoot at high-quality.
+But, when you send the image from your phone, you must choose "actual size" or "original size" when prompted.
+That's high resolution and should be fine for the contest.